Learn about the essential documents and healthcare options that enable seniors to age successfully.

 A question and answer session will cover topics such as:

 - Medicare Costs

 - 2020 benefits being offered by UPMC for Life

 Get the facts from Sherwood Oaks Executive Director and CFO Annette McPeek, who will explain what Lifecare is and how it’s the defining difference between Sherwood Oaks and other retirement options.
 Enjoy a taste of our vibrant lifestyle and delicious cuisine.
 A complimentary lunch will be served.

-To RSVP, call 1 (800) 642-2217.
+To RSVP, call 1 (800) 642-2217

-Plus, there are no tests to pass.
+There are no tests to pass.
 You simply sign up and learn.
 Upon completion, you may be eligible to receive a multi-year discount on your car insurance.

-$15 AARP Members
+Cost: $15 AARP Members $20 Non-members